About PyPangraph

 PyPanGraph can be installed from PyPi using pip:

 We start the tutorial by loading a pangenome graph object and exploring its properties.
-For this tutorial we will use the plasmids.json file that you can find in pypangraph repository under tests/data/plasmids.json
+For this tutorial we will use the plasmids.json file, a pangraph of 15 plasmid sequences.
+You can download it from the pypangraph repository at packages/pypangraph/tests/data/plasmids.json.

 In this next section of the tutorial we use some of the features of PyPangraph to explore the blocks that make up the pangenome graph, and extract information on the pangenome of our dataset.